himanshu251001/Weather-Station-with-auto-fan-speed-control-based-on-temperature/README.md

 # Weather-Station-with-auto-fan-speed-control-based-on-temperature

-In addressing the problem statement, our project aims to tackle the increasing demand for accurate and real-time weather information through the exploration of the Internet of Things (IoT).
+In addressing the problem statement, my project aims to tackle the increasing demand for accurate and real-time weather information through the exploration of the Internet of Things (IoT).
 Leveraging the WiFi capabilities of the Raspberry Pi Pico W, we seek to establish a seamless transmission of weather data from the versatile BMP280 sensor to Blynk 2.0 Applications.
 The